Want to raise a reader? Getting toddlers interested in reading is a fun family activity, and it's important to promote early childhood literacy.

-I love seeing her enthusiasm for Let's Hear it for Almigal, which is about a young girl who gets cochlear implants.
+I love seeing her enthusiasm for Let's Hear it for Almigal, which we received for review.
+It is about a young girl who gets cochlear implants.
 The story is very positive and supportive of Almigal and also provides a little bit of education about being hearing impaired.
 Mostly the message seems to show that she's a normal kid who happens to have something in her ears to help her hear.

 I'm not sure what books we will read today, but I will make certain we spend some time together with a book or two.
 I hope you plan a few minutes to snuggle up with your kiddo and read today too.

 What is your favorite book to read out loud?